-This error indicates that native login is not enabled for the user account.
+This error indicates that native login is not enabled for the user account: Native login is not enabled.
 To resolve this issue, submit a Support ticket requesting environment-specific support for native authentication.
 Environments must be initially configured for native authentication before you can use native login capabilities.
 Then, enable the user account for native authentication.
 See How Users are Configured for Authentication and Native Authentication.